MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Computed-Values/README.md

 | test4     |     | Number |      | Y     | Range: >= 0 and <=20 |
 | test5     |     | Number |      | Y     | Range: >= 0 and <=20 |

+The table called Table3 stores the details of students and the marks they achieved in monthly tests (each test was out of 16 marks).

 {:start="5"}
 5. Use a SQL query to list each test mark as a percentage.
-NB: To generate the percentages, divide each mark by 16 and multiply by 100.
 6. Use a SQL query to list the full name of each student together with the student's total mark as a percentage.
 These details should be listed from smallest percentage to largest; students with the same percentage should be listed in alphabetical order of surname.

+__NB__: To generate the percentages, divide each mark by 16 and multiply by 100.

 ## Table: Table4